spardoel/Sign-language-recognition/Posts/2022-09-15_Sign_language_interpreter_blog_9.md

 ## Running the YOLO model in real time

-After selecting the YOLO model I wanted to test it with the live video feed from my webcam.
+After selecting the YOLO model, I wanted to test it with the live video feed from my webcam.
 Here is the test code I wrote.
 This code is available in "Code files/webcam_YOLO5_person_detection.py"

 ```